frostney/react-native-create-library/README.md

   prefix: String, /* The prefix for the library (Default: RN) */
   modulePrefix: String, /* The module prefix for the library (Default: react-native) */
   platforms: Array, /* Platforms the library will be created for.
 (Default: ['ios', 'android', 'windows']) */
-  packageIdentifier: String, /* The package name for the Android module (Default: com.reactlibrary) */
+  packageIdentifier: String, /* (Android only!)
+The package name for the Android module (Default: com.reactlibrary) */
-  namespace: String, /* The namespace for the Windows module (Default: The package identifier as PascalCase, which is `Com.Reactlibrary`) */
+  namespace: String, /* (Windows only!)
+The namespace for the Windows module (Default: The package identifier as PascalCase, which is `Com.Reactlibrary`) */
 }
 ```